nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 #### Current Design and Implementation

-Command classes are largely similar to each other.
-The most complex command 'update' will be explained here.
+`Command` classes are largely similar to each other.
+The most complex command, `UpdateCommand` will be explained here.

 The update feature is facilitated by `UpdateCommand`.
 It extends `ModificationCommand` and implements the following operations: